 6. Sharing is actually a good thing

 Something amazing happens when our toddlers transform into preschoolers – they actually start to figure out sharing.
 Where once they would fight over that toy car, they learn that you can give as well as take.
 Fancy that.
-Preschool naturally creates this opportunity to share – whether it’s over crayons or colouring books or blocks.
+Preschool naturally creates this opportunity to share – whether it’s crayons or colouring books or blocks.
 This kind of cooperation also sets the stage for taking turns, developing patience and working as a team.

 7. There’s a big wide world out there